Does Operational Excellence Matter to You?

 Another challenge is that while there is never a shortage of noise and opinion, finding and aligning the team on the true signal can be much harder.

-The third challenge is reconciling and harnessing the differing perspectives on the company’s problems and opportunities.
-More often than not, all those differing perspectives can lead to misalignment and friction within and between departments.
+The third challenge is reconciling and harnessing the differing perspectives.
+More often than not, all those differing perspectives can lead to misalignment and friction within and between departments rather than on finding common ground.

 What Is Entropy Anyway?